A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 Git repository

 A Git repository is used for Git project storage and tracks the history of changes made.
 You can add Git repositories to your Verily Workbench workspace as references.
-When you create a cloud environment for analysis, Workbench will clone your repository to the environment.
+When you create a cloud app for analysis, Workbench will clone your repository to the app.
 This can help you better manage your source code and enables you to easily pull in existing work and code.

 graphical processing unit (GPU)